markarenz/mms-next-ssg/_content/pages/sections/cta-primary.md

 ---
 type: cta-1
-headline: An array of experience both broad and deep
+headline: An array of experience both broad and deep.
 subhead: ReactJS, Node, NextJS, PHP, marketing and managing are just a few of the skills you'll find in my resume.
-photo1: cta-bg.jpg
+image1: pages/cta-bg.jpg
 buttonLabel: Resume
 buttonLink: https://www.markmakesstuff.com/Mark-Arenz-Resume.pdf
 ---